smoofra/ingest-tika-recursive/README.md

 ## Bugs & TODO

 * Unlike `ingest-attachment`, this runs the full set of Tika parsers, and with full java permissions.
-It is thus more unsafe to run on untrusted data, particularly if elasticsearch itself is running in a priviledged environment.
+It is thus more unsafe to run on untrusted data, particularly if elasticsearch itself is running in a privileged environment.